apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Type: int32
 * Description: The number of compaction tasks which execute in parallel for a disk(HDD).
-* Default value: 2
+* Default value: 4

 #### `compaction_task_num_per_fast_disk`

 * Type: int32
 * Description: The number of compaction tasks which execute in parallel for a fast disk(SSD).
-* Default value: 4
+* Default value: 8

 #### `cumulative_compaction_rounds_for_each_base_compaction_round`